rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 ### Exceptions

 Exceptions to personal projects under your namespace would be for code that will be utilized in some way for the Rocky ecosystem, whether directly, indirectly (eg for people.rocky).
+This can also be the case of using Peridot as a COPR-like service.

 ## Source Code (for SIGs or other software)